 Hainanese chicken rice is Singapore’s national dish!
 Typically, it is a poached chicken dish with seasoned rice served with chilli sauce.
 And you can find chicken rice anywhere in Singapore!

 One of the best chicken rice is Tian Tian Hainanese Chicken Rice at Maxwell Food Centre.
-For SGD$5, you can get a medium size Michelin level chicken rice.
-Yup, this hawker stall is part of Michelin Bib Gourmand 2019 guide!
+For SGD$5, you can get a medium size Michelin-level chicken rice.

-Day two is about choices.
-Either spend the afternoon wandering around the island of Sentosa or going to Universal Studios Singapore, the first theme park in Southeast Asia.
+Day two in Singapore is about options.
+Either spend the afternoon wandering around the island of Sentosa or go to Universal Studios Singapore, the first theme park in Southeast Asia.

-If you want to experience a bit of nature in the city, then spend the afternoon exploring Sentosa Island, the south part of Singapore, where the island has various outdoor activities, including several beaches, hiking trails.
+If you want to experience nature in the city, spend the afternoon exploring Sentosa Island, the south part of Singapore.
+The island has various outdoor activities, including several beaches and hiking trails.